elenatorro/LookJS/README.md

 ##What is it?

 LookJS is a tiny library created for DOM and frontend operations.
-It is just implemented in order to solve personal problems I have had to manage while developing web applications and websites.
+It is just implemented in order to solve personal problems I had to manage while developing web applications and websites.

 ###Download it: